Candidate For WBFM

-Because of possible complications and the testimony on the field, no missionary or missionary couple shall be approved for missionary service if either husband or wife has been previously married or divorced.
+Because of possible complications and the testimony on the field, no missionary or missionary couple shall be approved for missionary service if either husband or wife has been divorced.

 Should serious marital difficulties arise between husband and wife, the Mission will make every possible effort to assist them in restoring proper relationships.
-However, if reconciliation is not reached, the couple will be asked to leave the Mission.
+However, if reconciliation is not reached, the couple will be asked to resign as WBF missionaries.

-The World Baptist Fellowship Mission Agency encourages single female applicants and they, upon approval, will be sent as a missionary or missionary assistant to work with another missionary or national pastor.
+The WBF Mission Agency encourages single female applicants and they, upon approval, will be sent as a missionary or missionary assistant to work with another missionary or national pastor.
 Single female applicants will be made aware of the unique challenges involved and will be recognized as missionaries assisting church planters on the field.

 J. Missionary Intern Program

 True education is a combination of schooling and experience.
-If the missionary is to cope with the many adjustments that he will face on the mission field.
-He should have some practical experience in the pastorate or in working with an experienced pastor or missionary, as explained in the Intern Manual.
+If the missionary is to cope with the many adjustments that he will face on the mission field, he should have some practical experience in the pastorate or in working with an experienced pastor or missionary.

 1. Pastoring a church for at least one year, or